jonkalev/jonkalev.github.io/_posts/2019-09-10-mynewblog.md

 I'm headed north in the morning, as I'm going to see about spend the winter in Wyoming as I've committed work as a planner for six months.
 The real word, while I read what Jung, Freud, James and Rogers have to say about that self-excavation thing.

-And let my voice speak only through my visual work, camera in hand.
+And let my voice speak through visual work, camera in hand.
+Few words if any.
 No newspapering.